OscaeGTX/CODEX-DELTA-ONE-HYPER/README.md

 ### Jurisdictional Mandate

-CODEX DELTA ONE HYPER is governed under the MIT License, reaffirming an unambiguous commitment to equitable access, collaborative progress, and the universal right to technological empowerment.
+CODEX  is governed under the MIT License, reaffirming an unambiguous commitment to equitable access, collaborative progress, and the universal right to technological empowerment.

 ---